 You need a well-defined sales process in place because of the large volume of leads required to close a franchise sale, it takes a well-defined process to manage this effectively.

-Franchise Marketing Systems uses a Franchise specific CRM to manage this process and understand where buyers are in the sales model – whatever you use, you should use something…without an effective lead management tool, you will lose your ability to focus and drive leads from suspects to prospects to deals.
+FMS Franchise uses a Franchise specific CRM to manage this process and understand where buyers are in the sales model – whatever you use, you should use something…without an effective lead management tool, you will lose your ability to focus and drive leads from suspects to prospects to deals.

 3. Segment Duties